 8. Fixed Deposits/Public Deposits

-Your Company has not accepted any deposits during the year from public in terms ofprovisions of Companies Act 2013.
-Further at the end of the year there were nounclaimed unpaid or overdue deposits.
+Your Company has not accepted any deposits during the year from publicin terms of provisions of Companies Act 2013 ("the Act").
+Further at the endof the financial year there were no unclaimed unpaid or overdue deposits.

 9. Capital adequacy ratio